POST-APPROVAL GUIDE • 2026

 Carry Updated Documents

-Print or save the new insurance certificate, flight confirmation, and hotel bookings.
+Print or save the new insurance certificate and hotel confirmations.
 Keep them with your passport.

-Our $5 verifiable insurance reservation is designed for visa applications, not for actual travel.
+Our $5 verifiable insurance certificate is designed for visa applications.
 If you change your travel dates:

 Best practice: After visa approval, upgrade to a real travel insurance policy that covers your actual travel dates.
 Then date changes become easy (just call the insurer).